timghaly/EcoFoldDB/README.md

 chmod +x EcoFoldDB-annotate.sh
 ```
 ### Install Foldseek
 `EcoFoldDB-annotate` requires Foldseek for protein annotations.

-If using ProstT5 inference (protein sequences as input), then a GPU-compatible Foldseek is highly recommended for metagenome-scale annotations (i.e., for millions of proteins).
-Protein sequences are converted directly to a structural database using the ProstT5 protein language model.
+If using protein sequences as input, then a GPU-compatible Foldseek is highly recommended for metagenome-scale annotations (i.e., for millions of proteins).
+Foldseek converts protein sequences directly to structural representations using the ProstT5 protein language model.
 GPU can accelarate ProstT5 inference by one to two orders of magnitude.

-If using protein structures as input (must be a Foldseek database), then either a CPU-only or GPU-Foldseek will work equally.
+If using protein structures as input (must be converted to a Foldseek database), then either a CPU-only or GPU-Foldseek will work equally.

 There are different options to install Foldseek: